Hodge theory of the Goldman bracket: Hodge Theory Background

 is exact, where the first map takes $u\otimes v$ to $uv-vu$.
 Since $\Q\pi_1(X,x)/I^n$ is a ring in $\MHS$, the first map is a morphism of MHS.
 Since $\MHS$ is closed under quotients, $H_0(\Lambda X;\Q)/I^n H_0(\Lambda X)$ has an induced MHS.
 The result follows as

-This MHS is independent of the choice of $x\in X$ as these MHS on $\Hdual^0(\Lambda X)$ constructed from the $x\in X$ form an admissible variation of MHS over $X$ with trivial monodromy.
-The theorem of the fixed part implies that it is a constant variation of MHS.
+This MHS does not depnd on the choice of $x\in X$ as these MHS on $\Hdual^0(\Lambda X)$ constructed from the $x\in X$ form an admissible variation of MHS over $X$ with trivial monodromy; the admissibility follows as this variation is a quotient of the variation whose fiber over $x\in X$ is $\Q\pi_1(X,x)^\wedge$, which is admissible.
+See \cite{hain:dht2} or \cite{hain-zucker}.
+The theorem of the fixed part \cite[Thm.~4.1]{steenbrink-zucker} implies that it is a constant variation of MHS.

 The result also follows by combining Theorem~\ref{thm:pullback_DR} with \cite[Thm.~3.2.1]{hain:dht} applied to the de~Rham mixed Hodge complex \cite[Prop.~5.6.2]{hain:dht} associated to a smooth variety. \end{proof}